So you’re jetting off to Los Cabos in Mexico for a beach holiday. Lucky you!

-- Costa Azul Surf Shop – excellent rental equipment and instructors; they also take small groups on surfing excursions
+- Costa Azul Surf Shop – Excellent rental equipment and instructors; they also take small groups on surfing excursions.
+See website.

-- High Tide Sea Expeditions – one of the best tour operators, with friendly professional guides who go the extra mile to get you standing up on your surf board
+- High Tide Sea Expeditions – One of the best tour operators, with friendly professional guides who go the extra mile to get you standing up on your surf board.
+See website.

-- Mike Doyle’s Surf School – good place to learn to surf; all instructors are certified by the National Surf Schools & Instructors Association (NSSIA)
+- Mike Doyle’s Surf School – A good place to learn to surf; all instructors are certified by the National Surf Schools & Instructors Association (NSSIA).
+See website.

-- Cabo Surfer – a new surfing outfitter based in San Jose del Cabo
+- Cabo Surfer – A new surfing outfitter based in San Jose del Cabo.
+See website.

 8. Swimming with whale sharks

 There are few places in the world where you can swim with endangered whale sharks – La Paz is one of them.